Who’s in Your Wallet?: The United States Senate, 2025.

 Jack Fritz Gigante

-Jack Fritz Gigante is a student in the College at Georgetown University in the class of 2026.
-He is keenly interested in the field of law and legislation and is excited to provide an opportunity to welcome others into that passion.
+• Jack Fritz Gigante is a student in the College at Georgetown University.
+He is keenly interested in the field of law and is excited to provide an opportunity to welcome others into that passion.
 However, Jack is not all about work and no play, as he is also an avid fan of Star Wars, the West Wing, and the Atlanta Braves.
 Despite academic pursuits, Jack is not one to shy away from the occasional mischievous act.
 In fact, he once found himself in detention after being caught holding a seance on campus.
 This incident only served to fuel his curiosity and interest in criminal rights, and Jack is sure he would have won release on appeal.
+Jack was a Co-Chair for NCSC’s inaugural Senate last year and is so excited to run the committee again.